 Identification of Early Differences in Preclinical AD Pathology

-An unsupervised machine learning technique, growth mixture modeling, was used to cluster the longitudinal trajectories for each participant with regards to CSF pTau181/ Aβ42 36.
+An unsupervised machine learning technique, growth mixture modeling, was used to cluster the longitudinal trajectories for each participant with regards to CSF pTau181 as a function of CSF Aβ42 36.
 This was a novel application of the algorithm to preclinical amyloid and tau biomarkers.
 Using a data-driven search for the appropriate number of clusters, three latent growth trajectories were identified (Figure 1a).
-The largest cluster was the “AD Biomarker Negative” group (N = 69) and contained individuals who had relatively low CSF pTau181 throughout the time period.
-Even for visits where low CSF Aβ42 was measured, these individuals had relatively low CSF pTau.
+The largest cluster was the “AD Biomarker Negative” group (N = 69) and contained individuals who had relatively low CSF pTau181 throughout enrollment.
+Even for visits where lower CSF Aβ42 was measured, these individuals had relatively low CSF pTau.
 The second cluster of individuals was referred to as the “Intermediate AD Biomarkers” group 51 (N = 27).
-It was comprised of individuals who had higher CSF pTau181 and corresponding lower CSF Aβ42 but did not have CSF pTau181 as high as the third group.
+It was comprised of individuals who had higher mean CSF pTau181 and corresponding lower mean CSF Aβ42 but did not have mean CSF pTau181 as high as the third group.
 Participants in the third group were referred to as “AD Biomarker Positive” group (N = 12).
-These individuals had high CSF pTau181 and low CSF Aβ42 that were consistent with AD positivity 45.
+These individuals had high mean CSF pTau181 and low mean CSF Aβ42 that were consistent with AD positivity 45.
 These individuals were at the highest risk for developing AD 52.

 In order to understand the different relationships between CSF Aβ42 and CSF pTau181 for the three groups, we used a GAMM, fitting cubic splines by group membership.
 A breakpoint for the Intermediate AD Biomarker cluster occurred just below 1000 pg/mL (Fig 1a).
 After this threshold, the applied GAMM revealed three distinct slopes: one negative slope, indicating a decreasing relationship between CSF pTau181 and declining CSF Aβ42 (AD Biomarker Negative latent cluster), one approximately zero slope, indicating no relationship between CSF pTau181 and CSF Aβ42 (Intermediate AD Biomarkers latent cluster), and one positive slope, indicating an increasing relationship between CSF pTau181 and declining CSF Aβ42 (AD Biomarker Positive latent cluster).

-Given recent work emphasizing the utility of Aβ40 as a means to mitigate abnormally high or low Aβ42 values that could be attributed to individual variation in protein production or ventricular volume53, we evaluated CSF Aβ42/Aβ40 by CSF pTau181 relationship for the three latent clusters.
+Given recent work emphasizing the utility of Aβ40 as a means to mitigate abnormally high or low Aβ42 values that could be attributed to individual variation in protein production or ventricular volume53, we evaluated CSF pTau181 as a function of CSF Aβ42/Aβ40 across the three latent clusters.
 This normalization of CSF Aβ42 by Aβ40 (Figure 1b) transforms the apparent three trajectories such that all participants fall on a single monotonically increasing continuum where low CSF Aβ42/Aβ40 is associated with high CSF pTau.
 Within this continuum, AD Biomarker Negative individuals exist nearly entirely below the thresholds for amyloid and tau positivity, Intermediate AD Biomarkers individuals exist in the transition area, where the relationship between CSF pTau181 and CSF Aβ42/Aβ40 goes from a basically flat relationship to a steeply increasing relationship, and AD Biomarker Positive individuals show a steeply increasing relationship between CSF Aβ42/Aβ40 and CSF pTau181.